ata-crtl/emp-/README.md

  ## 3. Prepare the enclosure

-  -get the 3d printed case and line all the interior walls with copper foil other than the emission window.
+  -get the 3d printed case and line all the interior walls with copper foil other than the round emmesion  window at the front, cover the grills as well, but they are for heat dissapation.

   -overlap the foil and solder for continuity if needed